 to establish a broad spectrum of users as the audience for the Environmental Dashboard.

-On July 1, 2019, The Central Wasatch Commission entered an interlocal agreement with the University of Utah (DIGIT and Ehleringer labs) to continue development of the CWC’s Environmental Dashboard.
-Phoebe McNeally of the University of Utah’s DIGIT lab, and Jim Ehleringer, of the University of Utah’s Ehleringer lab have redefined and developed the two phases of the Environmental Dashboard.
-The Phase 1 report was submitted to the Central Wasatch Commission in November 2019.
-Phase 2 of the project stalled as the COVID-19 pandemic gained traction and was re-started in late 2020.
+The Central Wasatch Commission has used the University of Utah (DIGIT and Ehleringer labs) to develop the Environmental Dashboard.
 The beta version of the Dashboard is the culmination of the project work since 2015.

 Following the release of the beta Environmental Dashboard, a two-week public comment period will commence, scheduled April 20th – May 4th.
 The public may submit comments by: